Silliman National Writers Workshop: Legacy

-National Artist for Literature Cirilo Bautista described the legacy of the SUNWW, "It is an understatement to say that it [SUNWW] has a significant influence on the growth of our literature.
-The number of applicants increases each year, and the works of writers who have passed through it continue to enrich our arts and letters.

 The SUNWW has trained several generations of writers, many of whom are now influencing the shape, direction, and development of Philippine literature.
 Many of the SUNWW alumni have won prestigious literary prizes such as the Don Carlos Palanca Memorial Awards for Literature, the Nick Joaquin Literary Awards, and the Philippines Free Press Literary Contest, among others.

 Fellowship

 The SUNWW draws numerous applicants from the entire country to compete for the fellowship.
 Fellowships are offered to emerging Filipino writers in various genres namely fiction, poetry, creative nonfiction, and drama.

 The first screening panel, composed of several members of the Creative Writing Foundation, selects the writing fellows for the summer based on the manuscripts submitted by the applicants.
-These selected manuscripts are forwarded to the Director of the Workshop who does the final screening and facilitates the deliberation before approving the final lineup of writing fellows.
+These selected manuscripts are forwarded to the director of the workshop, who does the final screening and facilitates the deliberation before approving the final lineup of writing fellows.

 The writing fellowship covers board and lodging for the full 22 days of the duration of the entire workshop.
 The SUNWW is held for three weeks every summer in the Mary Rose Lamb Sobrepeña Writers Village, Dumaguete.

-Application

-The applicant must submit the following requirements:

-Original manuscripts consisting of at least 3-5 short stories, or, 3-5 essays, or 3-5 one-act plays, or 7-10 poems (stories, plays, and poems in English are preferred); a cover letter addressed to the Director; a notarized certification of originality of works a recommendation letter from a renowned writer or literature professor; two 2x2 pictures; and a brief biodata or resume.

-It is mandated that all submissions of manuscripts are done anonymously.
-Names of the author or aliases must not appear on any of the manuscripts to preserve the rigorous standards of the workshop's screening processes.